Military Science Department (MS)

 American Military History

 A historical review and analysis of the development of military strategy and weapons; a detailed study of the history of the United States military; an analysis of contemporary, post-World War II issues; and a study of selected battles.
-Offered Spring.
+Offered Annually.

 MS 403 Cr.3